Strafe153/RPGApi/README.md

 # RPGApi

-### The api is the implementation of a typical RPG game with player accounts, characters, items such as weapons, spells and mounts.
+### The API is the implementation of a typical RPG game with player accounts, characters, items such as weapons, spells and mounts.

 ## What Can It Do?
 * Authentication and authorization